BjoernPetersen/LSaaS/README.md

 # Local network security as a service (LSaaS)

+**Note:** this service is currently offline, and it will stay offline for the foreseeable future.

 This free service allows you to obtain a publicly trusted TLS certificate for your local network service (e.g. a [MusicBot](https://github.com/BjoernPetersen/MusicBot) instance).